munanadi/sui-splitwise/README.md

 - `payer`: The entity responsible for paying the invoice.
 - `payee`: The entity to receive payment.
 - `date`: The date when the invoice was created.
-- `paymentDue`: The deadline for payment.
+- `payment_due`: The deadline for payment.
+- `entry_date`: The time invoice was entered into the system

 ## Initialization